Direct Line magazine

 Everyday security

 Some home insurance policies may require that your house has certain levels of security (for example, having adequate locks on all your doors and windows).
+Check your policy documents to see what you’re covered for.

-Here are some other basic security tips we’d recommend:
+Here are some basic security tips:

 • Consider investing in a front door camera.